wp-plugins/auto-collapse/readme.txt

 2. Auto Collapse works for the customizer as well.

 == Changelog ==
+= 1.2.1 =
+* Improved submenu display when menu height is greater than page height = 1.2.0 =
+* Removed animations from Customizer
 = 1.1.9 =
 * Fixed Mobile Menu margin-left
 = 1.1.8 =